AdguardTeam/AdguardKnowledgeBase/13.technical-support/03.Common-installer-errors/docs.en.md

 <a id="other"></a>
 ### Other errors

-If you've encountered an error that's not listed above, it is possible that it can be solved on our side.
+If you've encountered an error that's not listed above, it is possible that we can be solve it by ourselves.
 But in order to do that, we need log files from you.
 Please perform the following steps:

 - Find and archive **AdGuard installation logs** as it is described in [this article](https://kb.adguard.com/en/windows/solving-problems/installation-logs).

 - Find and save to disk **Event Viewer** logs.
-[This article](https://kb.adguard.com/en/windows/solving-problems/system-logs) explains how you can do this.
+[This article](https://kb.adguard.com/en/windows/solving-problems/system-logs) explains how to do that.

-- Please email all these files from two previous steps to **[support@adguard.com](mailto:support@adguard.com)** and explain the problem in the message body.
+- Please email all these files from two previous steps to **[support@adguard.com](mailto:support@adguard.com)** and describe the problem in the message body.
 Our tech support agents will reply to you as soon as possible.